browse by category

-While most brides understand the importance of quality wedding photography and jump at the chance at taking engagement photos, some brides hesitate before scheduling a bridal portrait session.
+While most brides understand the importance of beautiful wedding photography and jump at the chance at taking engagement photos, some brides hesitate before scheduling a bridal portrait session.

-So that’s where I come in.
-I’ve photographed many weddings, and I was recently a bride myself.
-So let me tell you why I’ve never seen a bride regret taking bridal portraits!
+I’ve photographed many weddings and was recently a bride myself, so let me tell you why I’ve never seen a bride regret taking bridal portraits!
 I’ve only seen brides have an amazing time and LOVE the extra portrait time!

 One of the biggest benefits to taking bridal portraits before your wedding is having the opportunity to test out the hair and makeup styles you plan to wear on your wedding day.
 Most people don’t often have their hair and makeup professionally styled, and it may be hard to imagine what will look best on you.
 Now is your chance to see the options!